chihab/ngx-access/README.md

-# WIP - Do not used in production
+# Benefits of ngx-access

+* No more endless if statements in your components
+* Define only the accesses you really need
+* Do not add useless accesses for your Route/Layout components
+* Define your access control as logical expressions
+* Centralize your Access Control configuration
+* Define your own strategy to verify if the user has a given access
+* Document your Application Security

-## In a Nutshell
+# In a Nutshell

 ```json
 {